section-engineering-education/engineering-education/content/articles/nesting-navigators-and-routing-with-react-navigation-in-react-native/index.md

 While revisiting our `App.js` we'll find that we added `NavigationContainer` and `createStackNavigator` to ease and allow navigation from one screen to another.
 We also added the two screens: `HomeScreen` and `NewWorkerScreen` between the **<Stack.Navigator>** that we will be navigating through and thus navigator is aware of your two screens.

-### Fourth Step - Adding Buttons to HomeScreen and NewWWorkerScreen
+### Fourth Step - Adding Buttons to HomeScreen and NewWorkerScreen

 Add buttons to switch between the two screens, if necessary.
 As long as the navigation object is included in the StackNavigator, many of its useful attributes will be transmitted down to your screen.